-- iii.
-Activity Status: In FY 2022, the HACP received HUD approval to modify the Reasonable Accommodations and Rehabilitation Payment Standards to align with the HUD Community Choice Demonstration and other changes to the HACP regular payment standard.
-Implementation of these changes began in Quarter 4 of FY 2022 and will continue into FY 2023. - i.
-Planned Non-Significant Changes: The HACP submitted a HUD waiver approval as described in PIH Notice 2021-15 in July 2022 to apply the newly approved tiered payment standard changes and additional 10% FMR incentive to its Emergency Housing Voucher (EHV) Program.
-The HACP also submitted a separate waiver in September 2021 to the HUD Pittsburgh-Buffalo Field Office to utilize the former Rehabilitation and Mobility Payment Standards for each of its other Special Purpose Voucher programs (except for Mobility Demonstration Vouchers for which approval was already granted).
-The HACP anticipates that it will resubmit the Special Purpose Voucher waiver request to reflect the newly approved modifications to this activity in late FY 2022 or FY 2023.
+- Activity Status: In FY 2022, the HACP received HUD approval to modify the Reasonable Accommodations and Rehabilitation Payment Standards to align with the HUD Community Choice Demonstration and other changes to the HACP regular payment standard.
+Implementation of these changes began in Quarter 4 of FY 2022 and will continue into FY 2024. - iv.
+Planned Non-Significant Changes: The HACP was approved via a waiver request in July 2023 to use the tiered payment standard changes and additional 10% FMR incentive to its Emergency Housing Voucher (EHV) Program.
 Any subsequent approved changes to any of the Special Purpose Voucher payment standards will be included in the next applicable MTW Plan.